GenerationSoftware/pt-v5-autotasks-monorepo/packages/draw-auction/README.md

 REWARD_RECIPIENT: Address of the contract/EOA account that will receive the profit for starting and relaying the RNG

-RELAY_CHAIN_IDS: A comma-seperated list of network IDs to relay the RNG to (ie. RNG starts on ETH mainnet, gets relayed to Optimism, Arbitrum, etc.) ex. for Optimism and Arbitrum enter: 42161,10

 ARBITRUM_JSON_RPC_URI: Infura/Alchemy/etc JSON RPC URI for the relay chain on Arbitrum
 OPTIMISM_JSON_RPC_URI: Infura/Alchemy/etc JSON RPC URI for the relay chain on Optimism